ThinamXx/Meta-llama/README.md

 ✅ Understand the concept of relative positional encoding.
 ✅ Understand and implement the rotary positional embedding.
 ✅ Understand and implement the transformer architecture.
 ✅ Understand and implement the original Llama (1) architecture.
+☑️ Understand the concept of multi-query attention with single KV projection.
 ☑️ Understand and implement grouped query attention from scratch.
 ☑️ Understand and implement the concept of KV cache.
 ☑️ Adding ...